-Our Orlando family law firm handles a full range of family law matters, including:
+Our Maitland family law firm handles a full range of family law matters, including:

 At Veliz Katz Law, we believe in treating our clients with compassion.
 We understand how difficult of a time you are having in your life at this crossroads in your life, and that is why we give you the time you need to explain your situation.
 We will work together with you to develop a strategy that is in your best interests and the best interest of your children.

 Our decades of experience representing people who have family law legal issues in Central Florida guides our approach to each case.
 We know that no two clients, no two families, and no two sets of circumstances are the same.
 As a result, we concentrate on a personalized approach that centers on our clients and their families.
 We are determined to achieve the results you desire for your Central Florida family law issue.